Surviving the vog: How to protect yourself from volcanic smog

-When Mount Kanlaon (Negros, Philippines) erupted on June 3, 2024, it sent a massive ash column into the sky, impacting thousands of residents and travelers.
-With the Philippine Institute of Volcanology and Seismology (Phivolcs) warning of ash fall and a strong sulfuric odor, it’s crucial to know how to protect yourself from the hazards of volcanic smog (vog).
+When Mt.
+Kanlaon erupted on June 3, 2024, it sent a massive ash column into the sky, impacting thousands of residents and travelers.
+With the Philippine Institute of Volcanology and Seismology (Phivolcs) warning of ashfall and a strong sulfuric odor, it’s crucial to know how to protect yourself from the hazards of volcanic smog (vog).

 Here’s a guide to help in one’s safety and well-being during such events: